 Hybrid Mesh-Gaussian Head Avatar for High-Fidelity Rendering and Head Editing

-1Tsinghua University, 2Tencent AI Lab, 3Technical University of Munich,
+1Tsinghua University, 2Tencent, 3Technical University of Munich, 4Carnegie Mellon University

 Comparisons on Novel View Synthesis